-Arica is a port city in northern Chile.
+Arica is a port city in northern Chile with some nice beaches and great surf breaks.
 It has a mild climate with some of the lowest levels of rainfall anywhere in the world.
 The coastal area around Arica is home to a population of sea lions and pelicans.
+Although you don’t have to go far to see them.
+Even in the middle of this bustling city, you can find sea lions lazing about on the docks enjoying the sun.
 The city is also a convenient point to access Parque Nacional Lauca and the Azapa Valley which is home to some of the world’s oldest-known mummies.

 Average rating: 4.0 (very good)